Nekroze/dotfiles.old/README.md

 * Handy *git* aliases to commong commands
 * *Rpython* compilation alias for *pypy* compilation of *Rpython* to a binary
 * Automatic dot rationalisation for directories in *zsh*
+* Sets emacs as the default text editor using a daemon for fast loading